OpenbackLtd/OpenBack-Unity/README.md

 - **Bootstrapping**

-	We provide a package [`OpenBackUnity.unitypackage`](OpenBackUnity.unitypackage) to help bootstrap OpenBack properly on Unity.
+	We provide a package [`OpenBackUnity.unitypackage`](OpenBackUnity.unitypackage) to help bootstrap OpenBack on Unity.
 In a regular Android application, Openback is normally initialized during the `onCreate()` call of your application class.
 This extra package simply adds a manifest that sets the `android:name` attribute to use `com.openback.unity.UnityApplication`.

+	> We recommend using the `Gradle` build system as manifest merge works better.
+If you use the `Internal` build system, the manifest from `OpenBackUnity.aar` will likely not work, giving a warning.
+You will need to use a custom manifest and set the `android:name` attribute of the application tag.

+	If your application already uses a custom `Application` class, merge the code from [UnityApplication.java](Android/OpenBack-Android-Unity/src/main/java/com/openback/unity/UnityApplication.java) to initialize OpenBack.

 ### iOS Configuration